 I am wondering if the fact that I will be drawing/painting the people as well as the scenery will be frowned upon in certain areas?
 In particular in and around the temples and during processions?

 The Lao people are very hospitable and won't mind you drawing/painting them.
 To be polite just ask first and show them what you are doing and you will probably get a monk to sit for you.
 All areas are used to being photographed continuously - so drawing and painting won't be a problem.
-Just always be polite and friendly and you won't have any problems. almost 4 years ago
+Just always be polite and friendly and you won't have any problems. over 4 years ago

 In summary, it won't be frowned upon anywhere!
 And there are not many place you can say that about.